Getting Your Driver’s License Back After a DUI Arrest

 What if I Lose the DHSMV Formal Review Hearing?

 If you lose the Formal Review Hearing, there will be a period of at least thirty (30) days during which you are ineligible to drive, for any reason.
 This period of time is commonly referred to as a “hard suspension”.
-After sitting out your “hard suspension,” you may be eligible to obtain a license that allows for you to drive for “business purposes only,” depending on your record of prior arrests for DUI.
+After sitting out your “hard suspension,” you may be eligible to obtain a license that allows you to drive for “business purposes only,” depending on your record of prior arrests for DUI.

 How Do DUI Lawyers Win a Formal Review Hearing with the Florida DHSMV?